thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 This page explains how to install a ThoughtSpot cluster in a VMWare VSphere Hypervisor (ESXi) 6.5 environment.
 For each hardware node, you must:

+* Complete the prerequisites
+* Use the OVF to create a VM
+* Add hard disks to the VM

 ## Prerequisites